Table of Contents

 A "keyword" is a simple word or phrase that a customer can text to your marketing number and receive an automated response.
 Think: short, trackable, memorable, simple.
 Keywords are usually 4-7 characters and do not include special characters like emoji's or symbols.

-To find the number for customers to text back, go to your Account Settings > SMS Messagesand pick any number you have purchased.
+To find the phone number for customers to text back, go to your Account Settings > SMS Messagesand pick any number you have purchased.

 Why use a keyword